inigogonzalezdearrieta/inigogonzalezdearrieta.github.io/README.md

 ## About me

 I am a PhD student in the Applied Physics II department of the [University of the Basque Country (UPV/EHU)](https://www.ehu.eus/en/web/guest/en-home).
 My research topic is infrared emissivity of materials, its measurement and applications.
-You can download my CV [here]({{ site.url }}/assets/CVA.pdf).
+You can download my abbreviated CV [here]({{ site.url }}/assets/CVA.pdf) or check the full version at [Link to another page](./another-page.html).

 ### A relevant research sample